FAQ

 • Onboard gratuities and port taxes

-• One selected shore excursion/expedition activity per port of call (Kayak not included, bookable for a fee on board)
+• One selected shore excursion/expedition activity per port of call (kayaking not included – however this can be pre-booked)

 What is not included in the cruise fare?

-You will need to purchase your own visas where required, travel insurance, flights, domestic transfers, and any hotel requirements pre or post-cruise unless otherwise stated within the itinerary description.
+Also, you’ll need to purchase your own visas where required, travel insurance, flights, domestic transfers, and any hotel requirements pre- or post-cruise, unless otherwise stated within the itinerary description.
+You should also continuously update yourself with all vaccination requirements in the visited areas.

 How far in advance should I book?